 Back at the main entrance, however, there is a nice-looking bar which, unless it’s a rivalry match, will usually let in away supporters, as well.

 Started as Abbey United in 1912, they changed their name in 1951 and were in the Football League from 1970 — back when you still had to be elected in — until relegation in 2005.
-They spent nine years in the Conference National and got back to League Two, the lowest level of the Football League, in 2014.
+They spent nine years in whites now called the National League and got back to League Two, the lowest level of the Football League, in 2014.

 That same year they won the FA Trophy at Wembley and also got to the Fourth Round of the FA Cup, drawing Manchester United at home; they got a draw and then lost the replay 3-0 at Old Trafford.
 The media made much of the fact that United paid £231 million for their starting lineup and Cambridge £0 — 10 free transfers and a loan signing.
-Cambridge took 6,600 people to that game, so fair play to them all around.
+Cambridge took 6,600 people to the away leg, so fair play to them all around.

 They made it as high as the second tier (now the Championship) from 1978 to 1984 and again from 1991 to 1993.
 In the middle of the latter run, they actually made the playoffs to get into the Premier League — imagine those clubs coming here!